Understanding the Social and Emotional Needs of Gifted Students

 Underachievement

 Gifted students who are misidentified or not provided with appropriate academic challenges may begin to underperform.
-They may lose interest in school, especially when they are not engaged in material that stimulates their intellectual curiosity.
+They may lose interest in school, especially if they are not engaged in material that stimulates their intellectual curiosity.
 This can lead to a lack of confidence and feelings of failure.

 Giftedness in Underserved Populations